eejdoowad/mosi/README.md

+# This library is still in development and does not work yet

 # Mosi

 Mosi is a library designed to simplify messaging for Chrome extensions.
 It takes care of the low-level details needed to setup connections and send messages.